Overkill Software: History

 In 2014, Starbreeze announced that it had acquired the rights for The Walking Dead for Overkill to make Overkill's The Walking Dead with a planned 2016 release date.
 Following Payday 2, Overkill's game was planned to follow similar approaches as Payday, a four-player cooperative experience set in a persistently-changing world.
 The game was initially developed on the Diesel engine, the same engine that had been used on several Grin titles.
 However, Starbreeze continued to acquire several properties over the next few years, including acquiring the under-development Valhalla game engine for around US$8.6 million in 2015.
 Starbreeze's intent was for Valhalla, a virtual reality-ready engine, to be used for all future Overkill projects, and the development of Overkill's The Walking Dead was switched to Valhalla.
-Valhalla provided extremely difficult for the studio to use, with developers estimating that 50 to 60% of their time was involved with trying to wrangle the engine rather than any actual game development.
+Valhalla proved extremely difficult for the studio to use, with developers estimating that 50 to 60% of their time was involved with trying to wrangle the engine rather than any actual game development.
 By 2016, Starbreeze announced the game would be delayed into 2017, but by early 2017, Starbreeze and Overkill recognized they would not be able to ship this game for some time, and so decided in April 2017 to change the game's engine again from Valhalla to the Unreal Engine.
 At this point, both Overkill and Starbreeze developers were rushing to complete the game for a 2018 release, and while the Unreal engine provided a more stable base to work from, only about 10% the developers knew the engine well enough, requiring extra time for others to come up to speed.
 Additionally, the developers faced work under micromanagement and "crunch time" to avoid another major delay, further hampering the quality of the work.
 Overkill's The Walking Dead was released for personal computers in November 2018, with plans for console releases to follow, but the resulting game received mixed reviews, selling an estimate 100,000 copies, far less than Starbreeze had expected.
 The console versions were put on hold, and in the months that followed, Bo Andersson was let go as Starbreeze's CEO and later was investigated by the Swedish Economic Crime Authority for insider trading but ultimately cleared of wrongdoing.

 Former Battlefield 3 and Battlefield: Bad Company 2 lead designer David Goldfarb was the lead designer and game director for Payday 2.
 In 2014 he left Overkill to start his own studio.

-On 18 August 2015, sound designer and composer Simon Viklund left Overkill to focus on his solo music project.
-However, he continues to voice Bain in Payday 2 and produce music for Payday 2 as a freelancer.
+On 18 August 2015, sound designer and composer Simon Viklund left Overkill to focus on his solo music projects.
+However, he continued to voice Bain in Payday 2 and produce music for Payday 2 as a freelancer until 2018.
+He continues to be active in the game's community, and occasionally appears in promotional material.